friosavila/csdid_drdid/drdid.md

 ## Remarks

-The command may create additional variables in the dataset. `__att__` which stores the Recentered Influence function for the estimated statistic, and `__dy__` which stores the change in the outcome for an individual (when panel data is used).
-This variables are overwritten everytime the command is run.
+The command may create additional variables in the dataset. `__att__` stores the recentered influence function for the estimated statistic and `__dy__` stores the change in the outcome for an individual (when panel data is used).
+These variables are overwritten everytime the command is run.

-The command also returns as part of `e()`, the coefficient and variance covariance matrixes associated with all intermediate sets.
+The command also returns, as part of `e()`, the coefficients and variance covariance matrixes associated with all intermediate sets.
+See `ereturn list` after running the command.

 # Examples
 ```